ssm123ssm/mailer/README.md

 ### If you have any question, or have any suggestion to improve Mailer, contact me at ssm123ssm@gmail.com.

-### If you'd like to collaborate on this project, please contact me on abouve email address.
+### If you'd like to collaborate on this project, please contact me on above email address.